 Permanent College employees may be eligible to have a dependent receive a 50% reduction in resident and non-resident tuition and fees.
 This benefit is limited as described in policy 3.130.

 Fees for Idaho Senior Citizens

 A senior citizen must be an Idaho resident and at least 60 years of age on or before the first official day of the semester to qualify for the Senior Citizen fee waiver.
-Idaho senior citizens must present state issued identification to Student Account Services to establish eligibility by the first official day of the semester.
+Idaho senior citizens must present state issued identification to Student Accounts to establish eligibility by the first official day of the semester.
 The reduction in fees only applies to part-time enrollment up to 6 credits for fall and spring semesters and 3 credits during summer sessions.
 The total of reduced rate and normal rate credit hours shall not exceed 11 hours per semester.
 These reduced-rate educational privileges are not available to senior citizens who are full-time students.
 Course fees are not subject to fee reduction.

 |Application for Admission Fee-International||$50|

 |Late Fees, Reinstatement Fee||$25-$200|

 |Nursing Fee||(Contact the Nursing and Health Sciences Division)|